AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/02_Custom_Analytics_Rules.md

 # 📊 Custom Analytics Rules (Microsoft Sentinel)

+## 🎯 Objective

+Implement and configure custom analytics rules in Microsoft Sentinel to detect and alert on security incidents including multiple failed logins followed by success, unusual geographic sign-ins, and impossible travel logins.

+## 📝 Introduction

-Microsoft Sentinel allows the creation of **custom analytics rules** to detect threats, anomalous behavior, or compliance violations using **Kusto Query Language (KQL)**.
-This section presents examples of custom rules you can use and adapt for your environment.
+Microsoft Sentinel enables the creation of custom analytics rules using Kusto Query Language (KQL) to detect suspicious activity such as brute force attacks, unusual sign-ins, or impossible travel scenarios.
+These rules help security teams identify threats and anomalies tailored to their environment.

+---

 ## 🎯 Detect Multiple Failed Logins Followed by Success